 The trouble started when the Treaty of Paris ended the American Revolution, but left ambiguous the border between Maine, then a district, and the Canadian province of New Brunswick.

 The Treaty of Ghent, which ended the War of 1812, still left the boundary unsettled.
 Conflict seemed inevitable as the British needed the tall pines along the St. John River for the navy’s masts.
 But the Americans had a voracious appetite for lumber as well.

-People called the disputed land Madawaska, settled by French people with little love for the British who crowded them out of their land in Nova Scotia.
-They called themselves Les Brayons and farmed peacefully.
+People called the disputed land Madawaska, settled by French people.
+The French had little love for the British, who crowded them out of their land in Nova Scotia.
+They called themselves Les Brayons, and farmed peacefully.